 flows and lahars of the Paliza Canyon Formation.

-On the skyline is Aspen Ridge, part of the Keres highlands that acted as a topographical barrier to the Bandelier pyroclastic flows.
-The Tsherige Member lapped up against Aspen Ridge, so that the whole area between Aspen Ridge and the San Miguel Mountains became a relatively level surface of Tsherige Member.
+The Keres highlands to the west acted as a topographical barrier to the Bandelier pyroclastic flows.
+The Tshirege Member lapped up against Aspen Ridge, so that the whole area between Aspen Ridge and the San Miguel Mountains became a relatively level surface of Tshirege Member.
 This has since been cut by deep canyons and displaced by faults.

 Panorama from a knoll on the east side